garrandall/popular-music-data/tracks/right-back-where-we-started-from-maxine-nightingale.md

   ranking_list: Billboard Hot 100
   start_date: '1976-06-26'
 ---
-Ooh, and it's alright and it's coming on
+Oh and it's alright and it's coming on
 We gotta get right back to where we started from
 Love is good, love can be strong
 We gotta get right back to where we started from